On this page, we address the following topics related to hydrogen as an energy source in Manitoba:

 Hydrogen has the lowest energy density of any fuel (4).
 At room temperature and pressure, hydrogen takes up 3,000 times the volume of gasoline containing an equivalent amount of energy.
 To be useable, hydrogen needs to be compressed or liquefied and more energy is lost:

-- Liquefying hydrogen enables you to get more hydrogen energy into a smaller container, but you will lose 30-40% of the hydrogen’s energy in the process.
-(6)
+- Liquefying hydrogen allows more hydrogen energy to fit into a smaller container, but a further 30-40% of the hydrogen’s energy is lost in the process (6).

 Storage & handling